 What elements do we discern in the first verses of this fragment?
-A: a hemorrhage; B: a period of 12 years; C: suffering under many physicians; D: evolution to poverty; E: a downward spiral.
+A: a haemorrhage; B: a period of 12 years; C: suffering under many physicians; D: devolution to poverty; E: a downward spiral.

-Ad A: The fragment speaks about a ‘flow of blood’ without further detail.
-The hemorrhage image may be a symbol for suffering or maltreatment.
+Ad A: The fragment describes a ‘flow of blood’ without further detail.
+The haemorrhage image may be a symbol of suffering or maltreatment.
 No concrete element(s) point(s) to a somatic problem, for example a gynaecological bleeding.

-Ad C: In a literal reading ‘suffering under many physicians’ is quite a bizarre element.
-In a society without advanced health care many health problems may have remained uncured, but even then suffering from the treatment of different physicians is not to be expected.
-Why would the woman resort to medical overconsumption (which moreover seems to be a modern phenomenon), while the physicians are all making her health situation worse?
-In a political reading, combined with the years 54-66 CE, it is quite clear who these bad physicians are.
-They are the incompetent, greedy and harsh procurators which Nero sent to Palestine in the years before the great revolt.
-Josephus describes their outrages in detail in his Jewish War.
+Ad C: A literal reading of ‘suffering under many physicians’ is quite bizarre.
+In a society without advanced health care many health problems may have remained untreated, but even then suffering from the treatment of different physicians is not to be expected.
+Why would the woman resort to medical overconsumption (which moreover seems to be a modern phenomenon) while the physicians are all making her condition worse?
+From a political reading, considered against the backdrop of the years 54-66 CE, it is clear who these bad physicians are.
+They are the incompetent, greedy and harsh procurators whom Nero sent to Palestine in the years before the great revolt.
+Josephus describes their outrage in detail in his Jewish War.

-Ad D: In a literal reading the evolution to poverty is a comprehensible detail because the doctor’s bills exceed the financial capacity of the patient.
-But this element is also a strong one in a political interpretation.
-The Jewish people has suffered for decades from the harsh Roman taxes, pushing a lot of people into poverty, and the greed of the Neronian procurators even increased the financial and social problems of broad segments of society.
+Ad D: From a literal reading, the devolution to poverty is a comprehensible detail because the doctor’s bills exceed the financial capacity of the patient.
+But this element is also strong given a political interpretation.
+The Jewish people has suffered decades of harsh Roman taxes, pushing a lot of people into poverty, and the greed of the Neronian procurators even increased the financial and social problems of broad segments of society.